 All students entering PhD programmes in the UCD College of Engineering and Architecture are required to complete a minimum of 30 credits of taught modules during their programme.

 The aim of these taught modules is to enhance the quality of research as well as to provide doctoral candidates with important transferable skills that enhance opportunity for career development.
 Your School may require or recommend specific modules, but beyond this it is for you, your Principal Supervisor, and Research Studies Panel to decide which modules are most appropriate to your PhD programme.
-Students may choose from the full range of modules available throughout the University here.
+Students may choose from the full range of modules available throughout the University.

-All School of Chemical & Bioprocess Engineering PhD candidates undergo an initial skills audit with their Supervisor.
+All School of Chemical and Bioprocess Engineering PhD candidates undergo an initial skills audit with their Supervisor.
 This provides the basis for a planned programme of skills training and development, referred to as the Research and Professional Development Plan (RPDP).
-The maintenance of the RPDP will be the responsibility of the student, and its content may also be part of the agenda at meetings of the DSP.
+The maintenance of the RPDP will be the responsibility of the student, and its content may also be part of the agenda at meetings of the RSP.

 Following discussions with their supervisor, students may register for modules from the taught Master’s in Biopharmaceutical Engineering or Chemical Engineering.
 Students may register for final year undergraduate modules within the BE/ME programme run by the School or programmes from other Schools in the University.